 How to make a complaint

 If you identify someone smoking in a designated no smoking zone and wish to make a complaint please use the form below.
-Once completed the form should be sent to Ian Webster, Estates Services Manager at Garthdee Campus who will action further.
+Once completed the form should be sent to Estates and Property Services, Central Services Building, Garthdee Campus.